 According to a new Supreme Court ruling local governments have the right to enact ordinances that protect a patient's personal space when entering a health care facility.

-Although there are no statewide "bubble” or "buffer zone” laws in California, there is a new local ordinance in San Francisco that will hopefully be the blueprint for more legislation across the state.
-Currently patients entering a health clinic for any reason have an eight-foot "bubble” that surrounds them within a certain distance of the clinic.
+Although there are no statewide "bubble” or "buffer zone” laws in California, several major cities have established ordinances to protect patients.
+But due to the Supreme Court's 2014 decision to strike down a 35-ft. "buffer zone" law in Massachusetts, San Francisco's ordinance was amended to prevent harassment of individuals, excessive noise outside of a facility, or impeding entrance to a facility without explicitly calling for a "buffer zone".
+Currently patients entering a reproductive health clinic for any reason have an eight-foot "bubble” that surrounds them within a certain distance of the clinic.
 This "bubble” is a fixed distance in which a person cannot be approached for the purpose of education, counseling, or passing leaflets without the patient’s consent.
 This ordinance protects patients from being harassed and personally violated when entering or approaching a clinic.
 It does not prohibit free speech but rather protects personal space and the right to enter a clinic without hindrance.
-These laws have been upheld by the Supreme Court and serve to protect access to reproductive health clinics.

 Legislation signed by former Governor Gray Davis prohibits doctors, surgeons or medical students from performing a pelvic exam on an anesthetized woman without her consent.
 You have a right to know what a doctor is doing to or for your body at all times and should immediately speak up with any questions or objections.
 Performing unnecessary procedures without your consent is illegal!